10 Website Navigation Tips for a Smooth User Experience

 03. Stick to conventions

-04. Consider creating a sticky menu
+04. Use a sticky menu

-There is also the option of adding a ‘Back to Top’ button that will help users save time.
-Whichever solution you go for depends on your website’s design and layout, so take into account the different options when considering the most convenient form of navigation for your site.
+There is also the option of adding a “Back to Top” button that will help users save time.
+Whichever solution you go for depends on your website’s design and layout, so take into account the different options when considering the most convenient form of navigation for your visitors.

 05. Limit the number of items in your menu